HP Reverb G2 (Version 2)

 In summary, I think the core lesson is we all see the world a little differently depending on our eyes and our eye-ware.
 It would be good if there were more widespread, user-friendly calibration techniques that could replicate my experience and what I learned for everyone.
 I know for me, the benefits are very clear.

 On that note, I’m hoping you will join me for future episode’s of Neil’s Messy Basement!
-I have a lot more journey in these worlds of future computing and home entertainment.
+I have a lot more journeys in these worlds of future computing and home entertainment.

 Neil Schneider is the Founder of Meant to be Seen (mtbs3D.com), the first modern stereoscopic 3D gaming community and the launch point of products like The Oculus Rift, the Virtuix Omni, the open source Vireio Perception VR drivers, and more.
 Neil also serves as Executive Director of The International Future Computing Association (TIFCA), a network of member companies and institutions that each play a part in what are, and will be, the tools and experiences that impact our daily lives using computer technology and media.
 TIFCA’s mission is to develop open frameworks and computing initiatives that enable technology adoption.